jwfoley/ingredients/README.md

 the result will be a simple HTML table of ingredients and amounts, except each amount is automatically scaled from an interactive text box that sets the number of batches, which can be reset to 1 with a neighboring button

+anyone can view the HTML output in any modern web browser without installing this or any other software

 more features to come

 # simple command-line usage